Irish War of Independence: Collapse of the British administration

 In early April 1920, 400 abandoned RIC barracks were burned to the ground to prevent them being used again, along with almost one hundred income tax offices.
 The RIC withdrew from much of the countryside, leaving it in the hands of the IRA.
 In June–July 1920, assizes failed all across the south and west of Ireland; trials by jury could not be held because jurors would not attend.
 The collapse of the court system demoralised the RIC and many police resigned or retired.
+In August 1920 the Chief Secretary for Ireland Hamar Greenwood reported that 556 Constables and 313 Magistrates had resigned within two-month period.
 The Irish Republican Police (IRP) was founded between April and June 1920, under the authority of Dáil Éireann and the former IRA Chief of Staff Cathal Brugha to replace the RIC and to enforce the ruling of the Dáil Courts, set up under the Irish Republic.
 By 1920, the IRP had a presence in 21 of Ireland's 32 counties.
 The Dáil Courts were generally socially conservative, despite their revolutionary origins, and halted the attempts of some landless farmers at redistribution of land from wealthier landowners to poorer farmers.

 The Inland Revenue ceased to operate in most of Ireland.
 People were instead encouraged to subscribe to Collins' "National Loan", set up to raise funds for the young government and its army.
 By the end of the year the loan had reached £358,000.
 It eventually reached £380,000.
 An even larger amount, totalling over $5 million, was raised in the United States by Irish Americans and sent to Ireland to finance the Republic.
 Rates were still paid to local councils but nine out of eleven of these were controlled by Sinn Féin, who naturally refused to pass them on to the British government.
 By mid-1920, the Irish Republic was a reality in the lives of many people, enforcing its own law, maintaining its own armed forces and collecting its own taxes.
 The British Liberal journal, The Nation, wrote in August 1920 that "the central fact of the present situation in Ireland is that the Irish Republic exists".